scottjbarr/bonusly-mp/README.md

 This example will send 1 point, 10 times to a@b.com.

-    bonusly -token abc -points 10 -email a@b.com -reason "for the lulz #wat"
+    bonusly-mp -token abc -points 10 -email a@b.com -reason "for the lulz #wat"

+User a@b.com still ends up with 10 bonus points, and you gave 10 times.

 ## Licence